DS 5110

 Schedule

-Week Topic ISL PDS
+Week Module ISL PDS

-4 Relational Data Ch 3
+4 Relational*

-14 Project Presentations
+13 Project Presentations

 Approach

 By the end of the course students should be able to access and import a dataset, then clean, transform, and visualize the dataset appropriately for a well-described analytic goal.
+Case studies investigated in class use data types ranging from simple tables to relational databases, images and text.

 Term projects allow students to gain experience working in small teams on practical problems with real-world data.
-Ideally, these are XN-style projects that involve external stakeholders who help review prototypes and provide feedback along the way.
+Typically, these are XN-style projects that involve external stakeholders who help review prototypes and provide feedback along the way.

 Development environment